LJMU E-learning Modules Log-in https://ljmu.learnupon.com/users/sign_in

 Further Help - For further help please email LDF@ljmu.ac.uk

-LJMU's e-learning modules are to be completed by all University staff every three years, unless there are changes in legislation.
+LJMU's e-learning modules are to be completed by all University staff unless there are changes in legislation.

-The mandatory modules provide an overview of the legislation and statutory regulations to enable compliancy and an understanding of your rights and responsibilities as a member of staff.
+The mandatory modules provide an overview of the legislation and statutory regulations to enable compliance and an understanding of your rights and responsibilities as a member of staff.

 Please click: Access Guide

 The modules do not have to be completed all at once.
-It is possible to go through them in stages and you can revisit all of it or sections of it, as often as you want.
+It is possible to go through them in stages and you can revisit all of it or sections, as often as you want.

-A certificate is available at the end of the modules and as the modules are mandatory, staff completion is monitored regularly and reported to SMT and the Audit Committee on a quarterly basis.
+A certificate is available at the end of the modules and as the modules are mandatory, staff completion is monitored regularly and reported to ELT and the Audit Committee on a quarterly basis.